 Here's how Goodspeed bills the work: "Storms.
 Slavery.
 Romance.
 Redemption.
 Prepare to be swept away by this epic musical saga about John Newton, a rebellious slave trader, and the woman who never lost faith in him.
 While fighting the raging seas and his own despair, Newton's life is suddenly transformed — igniting a quest to end the scourge of slavery.
 Based on a true story of the man who penned the world's most recognizable song, it's a powerful musical you will never forget."

-Barre directed starry developmental readings of the musical in November 2011 and January 2011 in Manhattan, with Carolyn Rossi Copeland (Freud's Last Session) as producer.
+Barre directed starry developmental readings of the musical in November 2011 and January 2011 in Manhattan, with Carolyn Rossi Copeland ( Freud's Last Session) as producer.

 Benoit-Swan Pouffer, artistic director of Cedar Lake Contemporary Ballet in New York City, will choreograph.
 The music supervisor is Kimberly Grigsby whose music directing/conducting credits on Broadway include Spider-Man Turn Off the Dark; Caroline, or Change; Spring Awakening and more.

+Amazing Grace is part of Goodspeed's developmental season at the Terris, which nurtures new works.
+Critics are not invited.
 Giron joined the Amazing Grace team in September 2009 as co-author of the book.
 He has written 15 plays including Flight, St. Francis in Egypt, Edith Stein and A Dream of Wealth.
 Giron helped develop the next generation of playwrights as head of the Graduate Playwriting Program at Carnegie Mellon University.
 He continues to teach and lecture at such places as Sarah Lawrence College.